 Born in Jerusalem, Israel, Barkai is a graduate of the School of Visual Arts’ Photography Department, and lives and works in New York City.
-She spent her military service in the Israeli Defense Forces as a military photographer for the IDF Official Magazine, ‘BaMachaneh’.
-Her photographs have been exhibited worldwide, and she is the recipient of the National Press Photographers Foundation Grant.
-Barkai’s work was included in the Sony World Photography Awards, Quest and W Magazines, the Dancing Bear Collection, the George Eastman House Photography Museum, and the Tel Aviv Museum of Art.
+Barkai was a military photographer working for the Israeli Defense Forces Official Magazine (2000-2001), as she is the recipient of the National Press Photographers Foundation Grant.
+Her work was included in the Sony World Photography Awards, Quest and W Magazines, the Dancing Bear Collection, the George Eastman House Photography Museum, and the Tel Aviv Museum of Art.

 Barkai’s work has been featured in The New York Times, The Wall Street Journal, NY Daily News, and The Telegraph, among others.
 She has been invited to speak on panels and artist talks locally and internationally, among which at the AIA Center for Architecture, the Art Gallery of New South Wales, the PERMM Museum of Contemporary Art, and the University of Buenos Aires.